weaveworks/pctl/README.md

     └── profile-installation.yaml
 ```

 The `profile-installation.yaml` is the top-level Profile installation object.
 It describes the profile installation.
-The artifacts
+The artifact's
 directory contains all the resources required for deploying the profile.
 Each of the artifacts corresponds to a
 [Flux 2 resource](https://fluxcd.io/docs/components/).
 The kustomization.yaml files make sure that only the resources
 related to the profile, are handled by flux directly.
 For example, it makes sure that the locally copied nginx/chart files